kaipoe/LichessAutomations/README.md

 These test automations will perform basic functional testing of critical website functionality such as logging in, creating a game, and managing settings.

+The 'pages' directory contains all page object models for lichess.org where automation test scripts are run.
+These files should not be altered.

+The 'Tests' directory contains all automation test scripts that are to be run as Java code.
+These files may be altered locally to input credentials or to adjust the test scenario.

 Steps to run code on your machine:

 1. Clone this repo to your local system (git clone https://github.com/kaipoe/LichessAutomations.git).